robmoffat/k9/docs/vision/use_cases.md

 ## 3. A Development Team

 Within a development team, it's often hard to know where to start, or what the overall architecture of the system is.
-By tying the diagrams to the code, Kite9
+By tying the diagrams to the code, Kite9 is an always-up-to-date model of exactly what is checked into the codebase *now*.

 ## 4. Central Architecture